mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 B5549CB-9
 C796746-5
 VILIS SUBSECTOR

 Spinward Marches
 F

 The Vilis subsector lies at the spinward edge of the Third Imperium.
 16 of its 26 star systems are Imperial members, although most are of relatively low value.
-The spinward- rimward corner of the subsector borders the Sword Worlds Confederation, whilst the spinward-coreward edge contains part of the demilitarised zone created after the Third Frontier War.
+The spinward-rimward corner of the subsector borders the Sword Worlds Confederation, whilst the spinward-coreward edge contains part of the demilitarised zone created after the Third Frontier War.
 This region is influenced by the